rei/rei-cedar-docs/docs/components/text/README.md

 # Implementation:

 To work as intended, Tokens, Utility classes and Component require both `cdr-reset.css` and access to the REI Brand fonts. for more information on how to access these resources visit the [developer getting started](https://rei.github.io/rei-cedar-docs/getting-started/as-a-developer#setting-up-projects) page.

- The global text default `cdr-text-utility-300` is defined in each of the available cdr-container classes.
+The global text default `cdr-text-default` is defined in each of the available cdr-container classes as well as the Cedar reset.
 Make sure that all content is contained in one of the [available container classes](http://localhost:8080/layout/responsive/#standard-vs-fluid-container)

 The cedar text css selectors provide no spacing values other than letter-spacing and line-height.